There are six main intestinal parasites:

 Dogs and puppies can become infected by sniffing or licking infected feces.
 Whipworm infection results in watery, bloody diarrhea, weight loss, and general debilitation.
 The most frustrating aspect of whipworm infections is the high rate of re-infection because the eggs are extremely hardy in the environment.
 These parasites can last years in the environment!

 Lifecycle: Eggs are released in feces 74-90 days after infection.

-Coccidiosis is an intestinal tract infection caused by a one-celled protozoa called coccidia.
+Coccidiosis is an intestinal tract infection caused by a one-celled protozoan called coccidia.
 A puppy is not born with coccidia.
 After birth, puppies are frequently exposed to the mother’s feces.
 If the mother is shedding the infective cysts in her feces, her puppies can ingest them during nursing.
-Coccidia generally cause severe diarrhea, vomiting and dehydration.
+Coccidia generally causes severe diarrhea, vomiting, and dehydration.

-Coccidiosis is an intestinal tract infection caused by a one-celled protozoa called coccidia.
+Coccidiosis is an intestinal tract infection caused by a one-celled protozoan called coccidia.
 A kitten is not born with coccidia.
 After birth, kittens are frequently exposed to the mother’s feces.
 If the mother is shedding the infective cysts in her feces, her kittens can ingest them during nursing.
-Coccidia generally causes severe diarrhea, vomiting and dehydration.
+Coccidia generally causes severe diarrhea, vomiting, and dehydration.

 For more information about intestinal parasites please visit: